arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 				# Everything after that is the value
 				value = '='.join(line[1:]).strip()

-	This doesn’t support everything that `.ini` files do, but it’s enough for many applications.
+	This doesn’t support everything that `.ini` files do, but for many purposes it can work quite well.

 Examples
 --------